 Sleep spindles are measured by electroencephalography, or EEG.
 An EEG measures activity in different areas of the brain through about 20 electrodes attached to the scalp.
 These electrodes act as sensors.
 They transmit information from the scalp to a machine through wires.
 The machine then records the brain’s electrical activity in the form of waves.
 Professionals look at these waves for patterns and abnormalities.
 An EEG is included as part of polysomnography, or a sleep study, and it can also be used as a stand-alone test to check for abnormal brain activity, such as seizures.

 Sleep spindles take the form of smooth sine waves on an EEG readout.
 Professionals identify them by their frequency, which ranges from 11 to 16 Hertz (Hz).
-Commonly used with electrical currents, hertz is a unit of measurement that indicates cycles per second, with a higher number indicating a greater frequency.

 Since sleep spindles occur in the midst of slow-wave sleep, they are easy to identify due to their increased frequency.
 Sleep spindles look like a burst of activity in the midst of less dense, less frequent waves.
 They first increase and then decrease in amplitude, giving them a characteristic appearance that resembles a wool spindle.
 A single sleep spindle generally lasts between 0.5 and three seconds and they occur every three to six seconds.